kyleshank/listen-namespace/README.md

 The way the namespace works is pretty straightforward.
 There are 4 new elements you can add to **item** tags in your feed: **play**, **pause**, **seek** and **finish**.
 Each element will contain a callback url that will get triggered when the user plays an episode, pauses an episode, seeks within an episode and finishes listening to an episode.

+In order to work, both the sender and the receiver must support the listen namespace protocol.

+The listen namespace events must be sent to a listen URL, a script that understands trackback and can do something useful with the information.
+The listen URL identifies the page that's being linked on the sender's site.

 ## 2. Conventions

 In this documentation, the key words MAY, MUST, MUST NOT, OPTIONAL, RECOMMENDED, REQUIRED, SHALL, SHALL NOT, SHOULD and SHOULD NOT are to be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).